-Cavities, or holes in the teeth, can trap bacteria that release unpleasant gases such as sulfur when they break down.
+Cavities, or holes in the teeth, can trap bacteria that release unpleasant gases.
+For example, the bacteria that live in the mouth can produce compounds containing sulfur.
+These compounds can smell like rotten eggs.
 Cavities usually arise due to tooth decay or gingivitis, which can include inflamed gums or gum disease.

-These unpleasant gases, which become foul-smelling odors, can travel through small holes in the back of the mouth that connect to the sinuses and cause a bad smell in the nose.
+These unpleasant gases, which become foul-smelling odors, can connect to the back of the nose and cause a bad smell in the nose.

 All foods release smells as our bodies break them down and digest them.
-However, certain foods and drinks, as well as some drugs, may linger in the mouth or trigger an unpleasant smell in the nose, especially:
+However, certain foods and drinks, as well as some drugs, may linger in the mouth or trigger an unpleasant smell in the nose.
+These may include:

-So, when there is not enough saliva, a person is more likely to experience conditions that can cause a bad smell or taste in the mouth and nose, such as bad breath and tooth decay.
+As such, when there is not enough saliva present, a person is more likely to experience conditions that can cause a bad smell or taste in the mouth and nose.

 - pain medications

 Tobacco products contain chemicals that stain and weaken the teeth and gums, thus increasing the risk of tooth and gum disease.
-Tobacco can also give the breath an unpleasant odor.
+Tobacco also

 Everyone with phantosmia smells a slightly different scent, but most people experience something that smells: